WorldHealthOrganization/godata-dhis2-interop-app/README.md

 ## Feedback and contact

 For any questions or feedabck, please contact godata@who.int or post on the Go.Data Community of Practice here: https://community-godata.who.int/

+## Bidirectionality tasks note

+The bidirectional tasks endpoint is /livetask, its logic can be found in ./src/views/interop_tasks/LiveForm folder.